pradeepr-roboticist/FCLCollisionChecker/README.md

 ## Installation Notes

-1. Ensure libccd is installed.
+1. ~~Ensure libccd is installed.~~
-2. Ensure octomap is installed.
+2. ~~Ensure octomap is installed.
-3. Make sure FCL is not installed on /usr/local/include/.
+3. ~~Make sure FCL is not installed on /usr/local/include/.
 It will have conflicts.
-If possible rename the fcl directory, to say "fcl_bkp".
+If possible rename the fcl directory, to say "fcl_bkp".~~
-4. Install both FCL 0.5 and 0.6.
+4. ~~Install both FCL 0.5 and 0.6.
 See below.
-5. Go through "compile_mfcl.m" and ensure each listed package is available at the specific location on the filesystem
+5. ~~Go through "compile_mfcl.m" and ensure each listed package is available at the specific location on the filesystem

+1. Run "prep_dependencies.sh" from the root of the repo

 # Why do you need both FCL 0.5 and 0.6?